-Traditional rustic decor incorporates outdoorsy elements, like hay bales, twine, wood slices, and antlers.
-Burlap table runners, mason jars and baby’s breath are also popular at traditional rustic weddings.
+Traditional rustic decor goes heavy on the outdoorsy elements, like hay bales, twine, raw wood pieces, and antlers.
+Burlap table runners, mason jars, and baby’s breath are also popular at traditional rustic weddings.
 You can even add seasonal details, such as sunflowers in the summer or acorns and pumpkins in the fall, to play up the pastoral theme.

 Rustic chic style is all about creating a setting that's laid-back yet elegant.
 This twist on traditional rustic style keeps the fundamental elements but adds romantic and classic details—think loose greenery, whitewashed chairs, muted metallic accents, and essentially anything that you'd see on an episode of Fixer Upper.

-Rustic wedding style is all about creating a welcoming feel, so you’ll want the bouquets, centerpieces (see our favorite ideas here), and other floral arrangements to have a loose, slightly undone style.
-In other words, nothing that looks too perfect.
+Rustic wedding style is all about creating a welcoming feel, so you’ll want the bouquets, centerpieces (see our favorite ideas here), and other floral arrangements to have a loose, slightly undone look.
+In other words, nothing that feels too perfect or overly arranged.

-Most types of flowers work well with rustic style, but we particularly love sunflowers, hydrangeas, daisies, roses, delphinium, dahlias, poppies, and lots of greenery (think of wildflowers you might see growing in a country field).
-Baby’s breath goes hand-in-hand with rustic style, but Queen Anne’s lace, craspedia, goldenrod, and even cotton puffs are a few other accents that look just as lovely.
+Most types of flowers work well with rustic style, but we particularly love sunflowers, hydrangeas, daisies, roses, delphinium, dahlias, poppies, and lots of greenery (imagine wildflowers you might see growing in a country field).
+Baby’s breath goes hand-in-hand with rustic style, but Queen Anne’s lace, craspedia, goldenrod, and even cotton puffs are a few other floral accents that look just as lovely.

-Generally, this style calls for more casual attire because of the informal atmosphere associated with rustic wedding venues.
-For example, if your ceremony is taking place in a 200-year-old barn or a field at the end of a gravel pathway, asking your guests to wear tuxedos and floor-length gowns may not be the most practical route.
+Generally, rustic weddings allow for more casual dress codes because of the informal atmosphere associated with rustic wedding venues.
+For example, if your ceremony is taking place in a 200-year-old barn or a field at the edge of a forest, asking your guests to wear tuxedos and floor-length gowns may not be the most practical route.

 If you’re wearing a suit, opt for a more informal style in a lightweight material, such as seersucker, cotton or linen.
 These options still look polished without being overdressed, and they’re ideal for warmer temperatures.
 Wool suits are a great option for rustic weddings taking place in cooler weather.
 For the ultimate laid-back look, skip the suit altogether and sport a button-down with dress pants, a tie, or suspenders.